j-mnr/gophergo.dev/content/basics/concurrency/_index.md

 understanding is the reason the application is failing.
-After all, you wouldn't blame a chainsaw ⛓️🪚 for cutting the table in half when you tried to cut the butter 🧈 would you? 😏 You have full knowledge 🧠 of when and where to use one.
-Now let's go make that a reality with concurrency! 💪😁
+After all, you wouldn't blame a chainsaw ⛓️🪚 for cutting the table in half when you tried to cut the butter 🧈 would you? 😏 You have full knowledge 🧠 of when and where to use a chainsaw.
+Now let's _Go_ 😹 make that a reality with concurrency! 💪😁